 Note that when handling the iPad in landscape mode, you may find that you obscure the camera by mistake.
 But the device senses this, and triggers an error popup that even points to the camera so you know which hand to move.

 It's hard to imagine many people using the 12.9in Pro for casual photography, slimmed down though it may be.
 Those who do, however, may be pleasantly surprised.

-Like the A12 in the recent batch of iPhones, the iPad's A12X chip features a Neural Engine, and among other things this is designed to help the device intelligently respond to challenging photographic conditions using machine learning: something Apple calls Smart HDR.
+Like the A12 in the current batch of iPhones, the iPad's A12X chip features a Neural Engine, and among other things this is designed to help the device intelligently respond to challenging photographic conditions using machine learning: something Apple calls Smart HDR.

 (Unwisely) take a shot of an object with bright lighting behind it, for instance, and Smart HDR will assess the frame and tweak camera settings so you get detail in the shadow on the object without being overwhelmed by the light source.